Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Gi08SVnHyLU.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: Are Steam Achievements going to be added in the future?
 https://www.youtube.com/watch?v=Gi08SVnHyLU
-This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Will there be Achievements for 1.0?](./yt-DRVyx1w9oNc.md) [https://www.youtube.com/watch?v=DRVyx1w9oNc](https://www.youtube.com/watch?v=DRVyx1w9oNc)
+This question was possibly duplicated with a more recent answer: [February 7th, 2023 Livestream Q&A: Are you going to add Achievements?](./yt-bkjIZH7adWI.md) [https://www.youtube.com/watch?v=bkjIZH7adWI](https://www.youtube.com/watch?v=bkjIZH7adWI)

 ### Topics